Galana-cloud/sturdy-palm-tree/README.md

 # sturdy-palm-tree
-Sturdy-palm-tree is the name of fruit.
+Sturdy-palm-tree is the name of fruit and the palm oil

+Palm oil
+And the palm oil.